heyayush/heyayush-v2/content/posts/2022-03-20_option-strategies.md

 - Buy at low IV so when IV goes up you earn.
 - If IV goes down you will lose premiums.

+## Calendar Spread

+- Sell Options in the Current Week.
+Buy Options in Next Week.
+- Try to create a net credit spread or net debit but more PoP.
+- Implement when you are expecting volatility to go up.
+And not to implement if Vix is already high.
+- Strategy should be + vega.
+- Diagonal Calendar if you go for Iron Condor with hedges of next expiry.
+This will increase the profit if price falls within the range.
+- Good to create them on Wed and also exit on Wed.

+### Calendar Ratio Spread

+Similar to Calendar Spread with a slight change that sell 2 lot in current expiry and 1 buy 1 OTM lot in current expiry and 1 in next expiry.

 ## Strangle management

 - Sell PE and CE, both far out of money.